GedamuA/RSA-Net/README.md

  The RSA-Net contains a whitened pairwise self-attention, unary self-attention and position attention as independent functions and different projection matrices for learning representative action features.
 The whitened pairwise self-attention captures the influence of a single key joint specifically on another query joint, and the unary self-attention models the general impact of one key joint over all other query joints to learn the discriminative action features.
 Furthermore, we design a position attention learning module that computes the correlation between  action semantics and position information separately with different projection matrices.

+## Main function and  modules source  code
+The main function and  modules source  code will be released for future work and to facilitate communication

 ## Python >= 3.6